lindsaykwardell/lindsaykwardell/content/posts/2018-05-22-the-collapse-part-1.md

   - Magic
   - The Folly of Wizards
   - Wizards
-excerpt: Something continued to itch within Lindin’s senses.
+snippet: Something continued to itch within Lindin’s senses.
 Something wasn’t right with... whatever this spell was.
 It was too great, too powerful.
 ---
 The city of wizards glistened below, as Lindin stood outside his tower.
 A breeze blew past him, ruffling his robes and hair slightly.
 The sunset of spring struck the windowpanes in such a fashion as to render the land below a reflection of the sky above.
 No matter where he went, Lindin always felt that it was the most beautiful sight in the world.